quotepilgrim/shiftcipher/README.md

 the save data of a game that I am working on.
 The cipher takes three parameters: the message to be enciphered, a set of gridshift rules and a keyword.

-Here's an attempt at a description of how the cipher works.
+Here's an attempt at a description of how to apply the cipher to a message by
+hand:

 Start by bulding two 6x6 alphabet squares, containing all the letters from the Latin alphabet and the digits 0 through 9.
 These are the source and target squares.
 A keyword can be provided to reorder the characters in the target square.
-For instance, if the keyword "clockwise" is provided, the target square in its initial state will look like this:
+For nstance, if the keyword "clockwise" is provided, the target square in its initial state will look like this:

 ```
 C L O K W I